greenboxal/doggohub/changelogs/archive.md

 - Rails 4
 - Add time ago tooltips to show actual date/time
 - UI: Fixed UI for admin system hooks
-- Ruby script for easier GitLab upgrade
+- Ruby script for easier DoggoHub upgrade
-- Do not remove Merge requests if fork project was removed
+- Do not remove Merge requests if bork project was removed
 - Improve sign-in/signup UX
 - Add resend confirmation link to sign-in page
 - Set noreply@HOSTNAME for reply_to field in all emails
-- Show GitLab API version on Admin#dashboard
+- Show DoggoHub API version on Admin#dashboard
 - API Cross-origin resource sharing
 - Show READMe link at project home page
 - Show repo size for projects in Admin area

 ## 6.3.0

-- API for adding gitlab-ci service
+- API for adding doggohub-ci service
 - Init script now waits for pids to appear after (re)starting before reporting status (Rovanion Luckey)
 - Restyle project home page
 - Grammar fixes
 - Show branches list (which branches contains commit) on commit page (Andrew Kumanyaev)
 - Security improvements
-- Added support for GitLab CI 4.0
+- Added support for DoggoHub CI 4.0
 - Fixed issue with 500 error when group did not exist
 - Ability to leave project
 - You can create file in repo using UI